CPUE Foundation Level

 - What UX methods exist, with users and without users?

 - What questionnaires are available to assess usability and UX from the user’s perspective?

 - How can UX related activities be included in traditional versus agile development processes?

-- What are the Web Content Accessability guidelines of the W3C?
+- What are the Web Content Accessibility Guidelines of the W3C?

-- What is the practical benefit of them in a project?
+- What is the practical benefit of these standards and guidelines in a project?

 - Software Engineers